Top 10 Tips for a Stress Free Thanksgiving

 As the most passionate cook in the family, I love hosting Thanksgiving.
 Now I feel like I can practically do it in my sleep, largely because I have a plan that doesn’t change much from year to year.
 The cast may change, the lines are usually altered, but basically it’s the same stage every year.

 If you are hosting, don’t worry!
-With nearly two weeks to go there is still plenty of time to plan a fabulous feast.
+There is still plenty of time to get organized for a fabulous feast.
 Below is my general plan of attack that keeps the stress of the day to a minimum.